Dwight Yoakam: Musical styles and influences

 Cyndi Hoelzle of Gavin Report noted Yoakam's appeal outside traditional country music, stating in 1993 that "[h]is records sold across the board-to middle-aged Stonewall Jackson fans and to young punk rockers who'd seen Dwight do his thing in L.A., opening shows for Los Lobos and the Violent Femmes."
 Richard Cromelin of The Los Angeles Times noted that Yoakam's musical image was that of a "brooding, intensely private figure driven by restless ambition and an edgy intellectuality more commonly found in rock stars."
 In the same article, Yoakam stated that "I found out early that one of the ways I was able to make contact was through musical expression."
 Similarly, he told Gavin Report in 1993 that "My nature is to be absolutely dissectively analytic.
 But with songwriting I have to leave it in a place that's not."
 Al Caudell of American Songwriter called Yoakam "a bluntly outspoken advocate of hardcore honky-tonk music".
 Yoakam received negative attention from the Nashville music scene early in his career due to his constant criticism of the genre.
-Among his critcisms were Columbia Records dropping Johnny Cash and MTV refusing to play country music videos.
+Among his criticisms were Columbia Records dropping Johnny Cash and MTV refusing to play country music videos.
 Of these criticisms, he later stated that "I learned a couple albums in... that my opinions and observations on the industry were not pertinent to what I needed to do as an artist, so I just really began to focus solely on what I was doing at the time."

 Yoakam's musical image is also defined by his typical outfits when onstage.
 Colin Larkin of The Virgin Encyclopedia of Country Music wrote that "like Don Williams and others, he retains the traditional Stetson hat."
 Alanna Nash wrote in a review of If There Was a Way that "When Dwight Yoakam first came on the scene, with his hip retro-attitude, concha-studded jeans, and music that often grazed the edge of rock & roll, it was hard to tell whether the California cowboy was for real.
 The verdict was clear by his third album, Buenas Noches from a Lonely Room, whose key cycle of songs is a classic murder tale that echoes the pride, heartbreak, betrayal, and vengeance of the age-old hillbilly experience."
 Al Caudell of American Songwriter noted that Yoakam frequently wore "ripped jeans".
 Darryl Smyers of the Dallas Observer wrote that "With his absurdly large hat and Flying Burrito Brothers fashion sense, Yoakam was championed by a surprising mix of punks, rockabilly hounds, and hard-core honky-tonkers."